rcpurdue/cyfact/README.md

 # cyfact - Example code for intro to Cython's "pure Python" mode

+NOTE: Not yet tested on Windows and Mac.
+Might work as-is (?)

 ## How to use
 - Run ```compile.py``` first:
     - Uses Cython to translate cyfact.py into cyfact.c